-I had this problem when I was out there and VyprVPN was what I ended up picking.
+I had this problem when I was out there and VyprVPN was what I ended up using.
 It was easy to set up on my laptop and just like that I could bust through the Great Firewall of China.
 They’re offering 50% off the first month or the first 3 months free if you sign up now.